jtarrio/pascual/README.md

 I'm going to write it and it's going to be awesome.

+In the meantime, you can look at the `examples` subdirectory to see what kinds of features are supported and how they are used.

 # License

 Pascual, its runtime library, examples, and tests are made available under the terms of the Apache License 2.0.